dgurudot/tg/terms.md

 -   Affiliates of TradeGrub may provide individualized investment advice and investment products.
 These companies may recommend or hold securities mentioned in our publications.
 Editorial personnel have no nonpublic knowledge of our affiliates' holdings and/or specific recommendations, and the affiliates’ personnel have no knowledge of any editorial content before it is published.

 We are not registered as a securities broker-dealer or an investment adviser either with the U.S. Securities and Exchange Commission or with any state securities regulatory authority.
 The information material shared is for informational purposes only.
 We do not offer any advice, suggestions, recommendations for the investments.
-No information shared by TradeGrub, LLC or TradeGrub, LLC representatives is intended as securities brokerage, investment, tax, accounting or legal advice, as an offer or solicitation of an offer to sell or buy, or as an endorsement, recommendation or sponsorship of any company, security, or fund.
+No information shared by TradeGrub LLC or TradeGrub LLC representatives is intended as securities brokerage, investment, tax, accounting or legal advice, as an offer or solicitation of an offer to sell or buy, or as an endorsement, recommendation or sponsorship of any company, security, or fund.

-These trades are one hundred percent unbiased and TRADEGRUB LLC is never compensated for them.
+These trades are one hundred percent unbiased and TradeGrub LLC is never compensated for them.
 Our information is neither an offer nor recommendation to buy or sell any security.

 We hold no investment licenses and are thus neither licensed nor qualified to provide investment advice.
 The content shared or discussed is not provided to any individual with a view toward their individual circumstances.
 We reserve the right to buy or sell the shares of any of the companies mentioned in any materials we produce at any time.
 Information contained on our website will contain "forward looking statements" as defined under Section 27A of the Securities Act of 1933 and Section 21B of the Securities Exchange Act of 1934.
 Readers are cautioned not to place undue reliance upon these forward-looking statements.
 These forward-looking statements are subject to a number of known and unknown risks and uncertainties outside of our control that could cause actual operations or results to differ materially from those anticipated.
 We encourage you to invest carefully and read investment information available at the websites of the SEC at http://www.sec.gov and FINRA at http://www.finra.org.IF YOU DO NOT AGREE WITH THE TERMS OF THIS DISCLAIMER, PLEASE EXIT THIS INFORMATION IMMEDIATELY.
 PLEASE BE ADVISED THAT YOUR CONTINUED USE OF THIS INFORMATION PROVIDED BY US SHALL INDICATE YOUR CONSENT AND AGREEMENT TO THESE TERMS.